 - 1. Non-failure circumstances.
 Example: Withdrew due to illness or pregnancy.
 Medical clearance must be provided for return. - 2.
-Failed the didactic portion of a course.
-Order for placement will be based on student

-GPA and the percent average in all nursing courses.

-3. Failed the clinical or lab of a course or withdrew due to failing the clinical or lab of a course.
+Withdrew due to course average below 80. - 3.
+Course grade "C" or below due to course average below passing grade of 80.
+Order for placement will be based on student GPA and the percent average in all nursing courses. - 4.
+Unsuccessful in the clinical or lab portion of a course or withdrew due to being unsuccessful in clinical or lab.

-Students may have only one unsuccessful core class (NUR) on their transcripts.
+Students may have only one unsuccessful (C or below) core class (NUR) on their transcripts.

-Note: As students from the LPN-ADN Transition program are grafted into our traditional ADN program, students will not be admitted to the Transition program if their progression would cause them to repeat a NUR course more than one time.
+Note: As students from the LPN-ADN Transition program are grafted into our traditional ADN program, students will not be admitted to the Transition program if they have been unsuccessful in two NUR courses.